gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 ### Looking forward

 The speed at which I could get working code in a new language was astonishing, and I think this will have two main consequences.
 First, if all your coding is small repetitive pieces—rewriting a SQL script from one SQL dialect to another, documentation, creating simple APIs on top of databases—learn to master LLMs prompting, or someone else will take your place.
 There is simply no way ChatGPT, or an LLM fine-tuned to this task, can't figure out what you're doing with minimal oversight.
-Second, if you're a seasoned programmer starting in a new area, LLMs are fun.
-You can do high-level thinking, let LLMs handle time-consuming, simple problems, check their output— as, at the moment, they do not **understand** what you're telling them— and then assemble the pieces.
+Second, deft programmers starting or experimenting in a new area will have fun.
+You can do the high-level thinking, let LLMs handle time-consuming, simple problems, check their output— as, at the moment, they do not **understand** what you're telling them— and then assemble the pieces.

 SHOULD I WRITE THIS?
 You might ask why I split programmers into two groups.
 FILL IN.

-If you're looking for help to get started, we just launched a training [program] to help you leverage LLMs to be more effective while coding.
+If you're looking for a kickstart, we just launched a training [program] to help you leverage LLMs to be more effective while coding.
 I'll be there too, so I can learn from the best what I'm still missing to ride this wave even higher and faster.